romanjamesm/Windows-Server-2016-Home-Lab/README.md

 <p align="center"><img alt="" src="https://github.com/romanjamesm/media/blob/main/Windows-Server-2016-Home-Lab/016-rewrite-lacking.png" width="640"></p>

 The error reads: "The 'IIS URL rewrite module' isn't installed on this computer and needs to be installed before Exchange Setup can begin.
 For more information, visit: https://docs.microsoft.com/Exchange/plan-and-deploy/deployment-ref/ms-exch-setupreadiness-IISURLRewriteNotInstalled?view=exchserver-2016."
+This is the fourth and final dependency of Exchange 2016.
 Click the link in the error message and select **URL Rewrite Module version 2.1**.
 Next to **English**, select **x64 installer**.
 Run the download, accept the terms, and install:

 <p align="center"><img alt="" src="https://github.com/romanjamesm/media/blob/main/Windows-Server-2016-Home-Lab/017-url-rewrite.png" width="640"></p>